nguyenvanbapc66/frontend-test/README.md

 ## Materials

-- The completed pages should strictly follow the design templates offered by us , which can be found here: [design templates on Figma](https://www.figma.com/file/mcHQ3hMUG0fmgWVh6QPUlv/Frontend-test-What-technologies-we-are-using-at-DC?node-id=71%3A377). *You may need to create a free account to be able to inspect the elements precisely*.
+- The completed pages should strictly follow the design templates offered by us, which can be found here: [design templates on Figma](https://www.figma.com/file/mcHQ3hMUG0fmgWVh6QPUlv/Frontend-test-What-technologies-we-are-using-at-DC?node-id=71%3A377). *You may need to create a free account to be able to inspect the elements precisely*.

 - The data should be retrieved from the following api: [`GET -> https://frontend-test-api.digitalcreative.cn/?search=flutter`](https://frontend-test-api.digitalcreative.cn/?search=flutter)